guumaster/logsymbols/README.md

 ```
 ### Fallback Symbols

-`logSymbols` will autodetect which OS is running and will change to the proper icons on Windows.
+`logsymbols` will autodetect which OS is running and will change to the proper icons on Windows.

 You also can get the fallback symbols with this example: